-English Language Arts- English 1, 2, 3, 4, AP Lit and AP Lang can be used to meet this requirement.
+English Language Arts- English 1, 2, 3, 4, and a variety of other English courses can be used to meet this requirement.

-Mathematics- must include Algebra 2 or its equivalent.
+Mathematics - must include Algebra 2 or its equivalent.

 Science- must include one credit of physical science, one credit of life science, and one unit of advanced study in one or more of the following sciences: chemistry, physics or other physical science, advanced biology or other life science such as astronomy, physical geology or other earth or space science.